Skip to main content

 • monetization

-The monetization aspect of the game has received mixed feedback, with some players appreciating the absence of microtransactions, while others criticize the focus on graphics over gameplay and the lack of depth in content.
-Many feel that the game prioritizes profit-driven elements, leading to a less passionate experience compared to older titles in the series.
+The monetization aspect of the game has received mixed feedback, with players appreciating the absence of microtransactions but criticizing the focus on graphics over gameplay and depth.
+Many feel that the game lacks the passion of earlier titles in the series, leading to a perception that it prioritizes monetization strategies over player experience.
+Overall, while there are no microtransactions, the game's design choices have left some players dissatisfied.

 • “Don't add microtransactions.”